MelonKony/millmint/site/factbook/society/state/government/ministries/ministry-of-commerce/_index.md

 The Ministry of Commerce is led by the State Secretary of Commerce, who is a member of the [[Cabinet]].
 It is represented in the [[council|Commonwealth Council]] by the First Minister of Commerce.

-Most of the functions of the ministry are conducted by the [[Treasury]], which oversees most economic planning and operates the vast computerised systems that functionally run the Vekllei domestic market.
+Most of the functions of the ministry are conducted by the [[commonwealth-treasury|Treasury]], which oversees most economic planning and operates the vast computerised systems that functionally run the Vekllei domestic market.

 Vekllei has a reputation as a financial capital for its political neutrality and location between Europe and the Americas, and is among the largest facilitators of international commerce and exchange in the world.